 Teamlab Planets is all about feelings and sensations as you enter the museum barefoot and walk in the water, while Teamlab Borderless is more about exploration and discovery without boundaries.
 Even if both offer immersive experiences, Teamlab Planets is more body-immersive than Teamlab Borderless.

 In the next paragraphs, we will take a closer look at these two museums, compare them, and then I will tell you which one is better according to certain preferences you might have.

 What is Teamlab Borderless?

-TeamLab Borderless is a permanent digital art museum in Tokyo that exists since June 21, 2018.
+TeamLab Borderless is a permanent digital art museum in Tokyo that has existed since June 21, 2018.
 This mind-blowing museum exhibits art in a very uncommon way.
-Exploring a world without boundaries and interacting with art differently are some main experiences you can expect.
+Exploring a world without boundaries and interacting with art differently are some of the main experiences you can expect.